stevenrobertson/sd-docs/report/color_and_log_scale.md

 The concept this section intends of describing is that of *saturation* but as a building block concept it is felt necessary to talk first about the more broad concept in *color theory* which is the intensity of the color.
 There are different variations of measuring the intensity of the color.
 The three main terms as well as their distinctions between each other are below:

-1. **Colorfulness:** The intensity of the color is a measure of the colors relative difference between gray.
-[11]
+1. **Colorfulness:** The intensity of the color is a measure of the colors relative difference between gray[@Fairchild2008].

-2.	**Chroma:** The intensity of the color is a measure of the relative brightness of another color which appears white under similar viewing conditions.[11]
+2.	**Chroma:** The intensity of the color is a measure of the relative brightness of another color which appears white under similar viewing conditions[@Fairchild2008].

-3. **Saturation:** The intensity of the color is a measure of its colorfulness relative to its own brightness rather than gray[11].
+3. **Saturation:** The intensity of the color is a measure of its colorfulness relative to its own brightness rather than gray[@Fairchild2008].

 The term that is of importance is that of *saturation*.

 [TODO  Expand on a bit on this section.
-Possible ideas: Describe R, G, and B model as well as the steepness of the bell curve slope described here [9].
+Possible ideas: Describe R, G, and B model as well as the steepness of the bell curve slope described here.
 Linear]

 Colors that are highly *saturated* are those closest to pure hues of color.
 Colors that have little saturation appear *washed out*.
 Also as a note, the changing of a color's saturation can be observed as linear effect.